June Havoc: Film and stage

 Havoc wrote three more plays, I, Said The Fly, The Great State of Hysteria and The Great Elinor Glyn Emancipation Gun Powder Love Regatta; the book and lyrics for a musical, Oh Glorious Tintinnabulation; as well as a one-woman show and a second memoir, titled More Havoc.
 In reviewing More Havoc, The New York Times critic called Havoc a "writer of consequence" and described the book as "a vivid, biting and painfully real remembrance of her own walk on the wild side of the Depression years and on up through her triumph in Pal Joey and Hollywood stardom."

 In 1966, Havoc appeared as Millicent Jordan in an all-star revival of Dinner at Eight on Broadway, directed by Sir Tyrone Guthrie, and featuring Walter Pidgeon, Arlene Francis, Darren McGavin and Pamela Tiffin.
-The New York Times critic Walter Kerr lauded Havoc’s performance as the hostess of the dinner, noting that she was becoming this country’s Vivien Leigh.
+The New York Times critic Walter Kerr lauded Havoc’s performance as the hostess of the dinner, noting she was becoming this country’s Vivien Leigh.
 Kerr observed: “She makes the prospect of spending the entire day on the telephone rounding up a guest list, sound like work for a contented dove.
 That is to say, she coos cheerily, even with a pencil in her mouth, as she sets about buttering up all the people who can’t say, “no,” and she caresses her very chic white French phone with the exquisite finesse of a Victorian gentlewoman doing needlework.”